-Byrne Dairy’s EEO Policy Statement
+Byrne’s EEO Policy Statement

-Byrne Dairy will recruit, hire, train and promote qualified individuals in all job titles, and ensure that all other personnel actions are administered without regard to race, color, religion, sex, protected veteran status, or disability in accordance with Executive Order 11246, Section 503 of the Rehabilitation Act of 1973, as amended, and the Vietnam Era Veterans Readjustment Assistance Act of 1974, which require affirmative action to ensure equal opportunity in all aspects of employment.
-Byrne Dairy does not discriminate on the basis of national origin or citizenship status as provided under the Immigration Reform and Control Act of 1986.
+Byrne will recruit, hire, train and promote qualified individuals in all job titles, and ensure that all other personnel actions are administered without regard to race, color, religion, sex, protected veteran status, or disability in accordance with Executive Order 11246, Section 503 of the Rehabilitation Act of 1973, as amended, and the Vietnam Era Veterans Readjustment Assistance Act of 1974, which require affirmative action to ensure equal opportunity in all aspects of employment.
+Byrne does not discriminate on the basis of national origin or citizenship status as provided under the Immigration Reform and Control Act of 1986.

 Employees and applicants shall not be subjected to harassment, intimidation, threats, coercion, or discrimination because they have engaged in or may engage in any of the following activities:

 - Assisting or participating in an investigation, compliance evaluation, hearing, or any other activity related to the administration of affirmative action and equal opportunity regulations;

 - Opposing any act or practice made unlawful by affirmative action and equal opportunity regulations, including Federal, State, and local law;

 - Exercising any other right protected by affirmative action and equal opportunity regulations.